How to work out what's a good or bad fee for the job

 Consider the following:

 While I don’t believe that colleagues should be the sole determiners of the fees we accept or offer, I do think they’re the go-to people for many, many more types of information.
-Next time round, I’ll be exploring the value of networking – both online and offline.
+See this post on the value of networking – both online and offline.

 Louise Harnby is a professional proofreader and copyeditor.
 She curates The Proofreader's Parlour and is the author of several books on business planning and marketing for editors and proofreaders.